18-19 September 2021

 |16.15 – 17.00 Day One Close and Winners and Readings|

 We’ll close the day with readings from the winners of our inaugural Novelette-in-Flash Prize: Ian O’Brien, Tom O’Brien and Donna M. Greenwood.
 Plus we’ll announce the winners of the micro competition that everyone who comes to the festival can enter in advance of the weekend.

 |16.15 – 17.15 Festival Close and Award Presentations|

-We’re ending the festival on a celebratory note too and we’ll be announcing the winners of the new Retreat West Awards and the results of the festival micro fiction competition.
+We’re ending the festival on a celebratory note too and we’ll be announcing the winners of the new Retreat West Awards.

 You can choose from day or weekend tickets.
 Our members get reduced rate tickets.

 We have a number of free tickets available to unemployed and low-income writers who wouldn’t otherwise be able to afford to attend.
 Email us at email@example.com to request one.